Cosmian/mse-cli/documentation/docs/subcommand/status.md

         Online since       = 2022-11-17 09:04:34.043340+00:00
 ```

-The status could have the following value:
+The status could have the following values:
-- `spawning`: the first status of a deployed app
+- `spawning`: the first status of a deploying app
 - `initializing`: the status of an app waiting for the key to decrypt the code or other secrets needed to be successfully run
 - `running`: the status of app running successfully
 - `on_error`: the status of an app stopped with a failure.
 It's a terminal state.